ibm-cloud-docs/dns-svcs/getting-started.md

 # Getting started with {{site.data.keyword.dns_full_notm}}
 {: #getting-started}

-We are pleased to announce that {{site.data.keyword.dns_short}} is now generally available.
-We recommend you upgrade your Beta {{site.data.keyword.dns_short}} instances to the new Standard plan by August 31, 2020.
-{:important}

 {{site.data.keyword.dns_full}} provides private DNS to Virtual Private Cloud (VPC) users.
 Private DNS zones are resolvable only on {{site.data.keyword.cloud_notm}}, and only from explicitly [permitted networks](/docs/dns-svcs?topic=dns-svcs-dns-concepts#permitted-networks) in an account.
 To get started, create a {{site.data.keyword.dns_short}} instance using the {{site.data.keyword.cloud_notm}} console.
 {:shortdesc}